eclipse-openj9/openj9-docs/docs/configuring.md

 | 1 MB nonpageable | System z10 processor or later             | Not supported    | Supported (64-bit VM only) |
 | 1 MB pageable    | IBM zEnterprise EC12 processor or later (see Note) |Supported| Supported                  |

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** The Flash Express feature (#0402) helps avoid demoting 1 MB pageable pages to 4 KB pages when there is system paging activity.
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** The Flash Express feature (#0402) helps avoid demoting 1 MB pageable pages to 4 KB pages when there is system paging activity.

 If a particular page size cannot be allocated, a smaller page size is attempted, in descending order.
 For example, if 2 GB nonpageable pages are requested but not available, the VM tries to allocate 1MB nonpageable pages.
 If 1 MB nonpageable pages are not available, the VM tries to allocate 1MB pageable pages.
 If large pages are not available, 4 KB pages are allocated.